vinaynikhil313/search-volume-predictor/README.md

 What assumptions did you make?

-* The keywords that are passed are actual products that can be purchased through Amazon.
-Some random text can be used to test the negative scenarios of getting a score close to 0.
+* The keywords that are passed are actual products that can be found on Amazon.
+Some random text can be used to test the scenarios of getting a score close to 0.
-* The keywords are case-insensitive
+* The keywords are case-insensitive.
+* Only the presence of the exact keyword in the Autcomplete API response is considered as a match.
+If the predictions contain the keyword with a prefix or a suffix and not the keyword itself, then this is not considered a match.

 How does your algorithm work?